 Skip to Main Content

-The Racially Informed Clinical Formulation (RICF)
+The Racially Informed Clinical Formulation (RICF) Pilot Project

-Training is required to use the RICF interview, and is currently being piloted internally at the Yale Child Study Center (YCSC).
+Training is required to use the RICF interview, which is currently being piloted internally at the Yale Child Study Center (YCSC).
 The interview and training were developed by YCSC Assistant Professor Cecilia Frometa, PhD, with significant support for refinement from faculty members and post-graduate associates on the RICF Steering Committee.

 Background & Clinical Approach